KxSystems/docs/docs/interfaces/kafka/user-guide.md

 -   `z` is a string which incorporates the payload to be published
 -   `r` is a key as a string to be passed with the message to the partition

-Does not return a value on successful publishing
+returns a null on successful publication.

 ```q
 q)producer:.kfk.Producer[kfk_cfg]